KeyMaker25/FoodSearch-ServerSide/README.md

 # VeganWay-ServerSide
-This is the node javaScript server side that i build for my ios project, I have used postgrSQL DB,
+This is the node javaScript server side that i build for my ios project, I used postgrSQL DB,